 Followers of this blog are aware my passion for Natural History "knows no bounds", many other blogs, several of which are listed on My Favourite Blogs section, also share this overwhelming desire.
-However, since the inception of both naturestimeline and UKbirdingtimeline, my professional career has also evolved, as has my quest for knowledge on the State of … Continue reading A change of direction
+However, since the inception of both naturestimeline and UKbirdingtimeline, my professional career has also evolved, as has my quest for knowledge on the State of...
+Continue Reading →

 No, you did not imagine it, it has been miserable for far too long so I haven’t ventured out much.
 This is partly the reason for my lack of posts, alongside a busier working life.
 More news to come, honest!